rmoehn/py-unicode/README.rst

     having to convert your ``unicode``\s all the time, write at the top of every file, but after all imports::

+        import sys
+        import codecs
+        # and other imports

         if not isinstance(sys.stdout, codecs.StreamWriter):
             sys.stdout = codecs.getwriter('utf-8')(sys.stdout)

+        # main code follows

     (Don't forget to add imports for ``sys`` and ``codecs`` if they aren't there already.)
 This way you can do ``print(unicode)``.